Time-of-use pricing is a great advantage for electric vehicle owners.

 As the number of EVs increases, TOU is an excellent strategy for combatting concerns of overloading the grid.
 According to Smart Power Alliance’s (SEPA) 2018 Utility Demand Response Market Snapshot, “The electric vehicle (EV) landscape is rapidly evolving, with forecasts predicting that EVs’ annual energy consumption will rise from a few terawatt-hours (TWh) a year in 2017 to over 100 TWh by 2030.”

 What's happening in Massachusetts and Rhode Island?

-In Massachusetts, National Grid has made a similar proposal to the Department of Public Utilities and added another feature to offer EV owners a $1,000 rebate on the installation of a smart Level 2 charger at home.
+National Grid has made a proposal to the Massachusetts Department of Public Utilities to offer EV owners a $1,000 rebate on the installation of a smart Level 2 charger at home.
 It will take a few months before the DPU acts on National Grid’s proposals.

 Though TOU is not yet widely available in Massachusetts and Rhode Island, it is at work in other parts of the country.
 Some examples are:

 - National Grid in New York – This program for Upstate NY customers who charge their EVs from 11pm to 7am.
 You can learn more about National Grid’s general approach to EVs here.

 - Con ED in New York City - EV owners can try TOU with no risk.
 After a 12-month period, Con Ed will compare what they paid using TOU to what they would have paid under their standard residential rate.
 If they paid more with TOU, Con Ed will credit their account with the difference.